Can the Oktoberfest take place in 2021 or will it once again be canceled due to the COVID-19-pandemic?

 When will be decided if the Oktoberfest can take place?

 In 2020 Munich's Mayor Dieter Reiter and Bavaria's Prime Minister Markus Söder announced on April 21st that we would have to abstain from the Oktoberfest that year.
 This was surprisingly early and by far not the latest date they could have chosen to make the decision.
-Mayor Reiter already declared that in 2021, the decision might be made as late as June.
+This year, it will probably be decided in May.
 The Oktoberfest construction is usually set to begin in July, eleven weeks before the beginning of the Oktoberfest.

 Is an Oktoberfest with restrictions thinkable?